Eris: Measuring discord among multidimensional data sources: Evaluation

-\albertoAddressed{Shouldn't "q'" be "T"?
-If so, it should also be changed in the figure.} Given two source tables $R, S$, in a database generated as explained above, we create \emph{observation tables} $R_o$, $S_o$ by distorting them as follows: For each row, we randomly replace each value field with NULL with some probability (i.e., $p = 0.01$) and otherwise add a normally-distributed distortion.
+Given two source tables $R, S$, in a database generated as explained above, we create \emph{observation tables} $R_o$, $S_o$ by distorting them as follows: For each row, we randomly replace each value field with NULL with some probability (i.e., $p = 0.01$) and otherwise add a normally-distributed distortion.
 Next, symbolic views $R', S'$ of both distorted tables are defined, as outlined in Section~\ref{section.symbolicEvaluation}.
-Once we have these two versions of the tables (i.e., the source $R$,$S$ and the distorted, symbolic one $R'$,$S'$), we considered two modes of execution of these queries: in the first mode, we simply evaluate the query over a symbolic input (i.e., $R'$ and $S'$) and construct the result; in the second mode, we evaluate the result of aligning this symbolic query result with a query result run over the source tables (i.e., $R$ and $S$).
-Thus, for example, for $T_1$ we generate the equations resulting from the coalescing expression $q_1 \sqcup (R \Join S)= \kappa_Z(q_1 \uplus_Z (R \Join S))$.
-Finally, the resulting system of equations is solved, subject to the metric giving each error variable $x$ a weight of $x^2$ and each null variable a weight of 0. \eat{ We considered two modes of execution of these queries: in the first mode, we simply evaluate the query over a symbolic input (i.e., $R'$ and $S'$) and construct the result.
-In the second mode, we evaluate the result of aligning this symbolic query result with a query result run over their ground version.
-Thus, for example, for $T_1$ we generate the equations resulting from the coalescing expression $q_1 \sqcup (R \Join S)= \kappa_Z(q_1 \uplus_Z (R \Join S))$, where $R$ and $S$ are the source ground tables.
-Obviously, if we just add variables to the ground tables, they would immediately match their corresponding symbolic tables.
-Therefore, we actually created distorted symbolic versions of $R$ and $S$.
-Therefore, for each query and each data size, we computed a symbolic table as a distorted version of the source ground tables as follows.
-For each row, we randomly replace each value field with NULL with some probability (i.e., $p = 0.01$) and otherwise add a normally-distributed distortion.
-This results in \emph{observation tables} $R_o$, $S_o$.
-Next, symbolic views $R', S'$ of both distorted tables are defined, as outlined in Section~\ref{sec:alltogether}.
-Finally, the resulting system of equations is solved, subject to the metric giving each error variable $x$ a weight of $x^2$ and each null variable a weight of 0. }
+Once we have these two versions of the tables (i.e., the source $R$, $S$ and the distorted, symbolic one $R'$, $S'$), we considered two modes of execution of these queries: in the first mode ($q_1\dots q_7$), we simply evaluate the query over a symbolic input (i.e., $R'$ and $S'$) and construct the result; in the second mode ($T_1\dots T_5$), we evaluate the result of aligning the distorted query result with the result over the original source tables (i.e., $R$ and $S$).
+Thus, for example, for $T_1$ we generate the equations resulting from the fusion expression $q_1 \sqcup (R \Join S)$, actually implemented like $\kappa_Z(q_1 \uplus_Z (R \Join S))$.
+Finally, the resulting system of equations is solved, subject to the metric giving each error variable $x$ a weight of $x^2$ and each null variable a weight of 0.